John Reed (art patron): Gallery director

 In 1958 with the assistance of businessman, restaurateur, art dealer and close friend Georges Mora, and using their own funds, the Reeds transformed the Contemporary Art Society gallery, where George's wife Mirka had exhibited in August the year before, into the 'Museum of Modern Art (and Design) of Australia' (MOMAA), modelled on MoMA in New York, with John as its director and located in Tavistock Place, a lane-way off 376 Flinders Street, Melbourne.
-It held exhibitions of important contemporary Australian and international art of the late 1950s and early 1960s.
+To commemorate the start of MOMAA, John Reed sent a Gray Smith painting called 'The Tank' to MoMA.
+MOMAA held exhibitions of important contemporary Australian and international art of the late 1950s and early 1960s.
 Daughter of Myer Emporium director Sir Norman Myer, Pamela Warrender, whom Mora came to know through their visits to his Balzac Restaurant, a gathering-place for artists, became chair of the museum.
 The Museum operated until 1966 and was formally dissolved in 1981 for the Reeds' establishment of the Heide Museum of Modern Art which opened in November 1981.